 - Spoon a small amount of melted chocolate into the bottom of each paper liner.

-- Scoop a clump of Nutella into each cup on top of the melted chocolate.
+- Place a frozen dollop of Nutella on top of the melted chocolate.

-- Spoon melted chocolate over top of the Nutella, filling the cup to the top.
+- Spoon more melted chocolate over top of the Nutella, filling the cup to the top.

-- Sprinkle a few flakes of sea salt on to the top of each cup.
+- Optional: Sprinkle a few flakes of sea salt on to the top of each cup.